What is Physiotherapy?

 In some countries the terms Physiotherapist and Physical Therapist are used interchangeably.
 However, in Ireland these professions are different and care should be taken when deciding which professional to seek help and advice from.
 Further explanation on the differences can be found in this article “When a Physio is not a Physio”

 To discuss your Physiotherapy requirements, please don’t hesitate to get in touch by calling/texting 087 184 9464 or emailing email@example.com.
-Alternatively, fill in our contact form here.
+Alternatively, book online through the website.